adammbalogh/key-value-store/readme.md

 # Installation

-This is an abstract package not a speficic implementation.
+This is an abstract package not a specific implementation.

 **Please visit the links in the [Adapters](https://github.com/adammbalogh/key-value-store#adapters) section.**